Syncretism

 involving India's oldest civilization (c.
 2600 - 1900 BCE) demonstrates

-the history of thought.
-Many signs indicate that we are moving into
+history of thought.
+Many signs indicate that we are moving into a scientific

-a scientific era of history far removed from the purely "descriptive"
+era of history far removed from the purely "descriptive" or

-or "narrative" studies of the past.
-A detailed discussion
+"narrative" studies of the past.
+A detailed discussion is found

-and History: Modeling the Evolution of World Traditions, from Prehistory
+and history: Modeling the evolution of human thought, from prehistory

-For a description of this book and related papers, go to
+of this book and related papers, go to Article

 downloads.